yyyyyyyan7/DISPS/dimensionAnalysis.md

 ## Embedding Dimension Analysis

 The goal of this analysis is to understand how different vector dimensions influence the balance between **clustering accuracy**, **online stability**, and **processing efficiency**.
 Such a study is crucial because the choice of dimensionality directly affects both **semantic expressiveness** and **system scalability** in real-time publish/subscribe scenarios.
-We systematically compared **384, 768, 1024, and 1536 dimensions** on the **T dataset**.
+We systematically compared **384, 768, 1024, and 1536 dimensions** on the **TSet Dataset**.
 This dataset was chosen because it is representative of short-text streams, where semantic boundaries are often subtle and dimensionality plays a significant role.

 ---